 The Gaussian approximation result \eqref{eq:ganulla} inspires us to consider the test statistic

-for the construction of a test for the white noise hypothesis \eqref{eq:H0} and to reject the null hypotheisis for large values of $Q_n$.
-Since the limiting distribution of $Q_n$ may not exist, we devise a bootstrap procedure to implement a test for the hypotheses \eqref{eq:H0}, which adapts to the non-stationarity of the underlying high-dimensional functional time series by mimicking the distribution of the high-dimensional Gaussian process $(\mf Z_k)_{k=1}^{2\nt}$ using the estimable process \textbf{$(\hat{ \mf V}_i)_{i=1}^{2\nt}$}.
+for the construction of a test for the white noise hypothesis \eqref{eq:H0} and to reject the null hypotheisis for large values of $Q_n$. \HDB{ Since it is not clear if the limiting distribution of $Q_n$ exists,} we devise a bootstrap procedure to implement a test for the hypotheses \eqref{eq:H0}, which adapts to the non-stationarity of the underlying high-dimensional functional time series by mimicking the distribution of the high-dimensional Gaussian process $(\mf Z_k)_{k=1}^{2\nt}$ using the estimable process \textbf{$(\hat{ \mf V}_i)_{i=1}^{2\nt}$}.
 More precisely, we propose to reject the null hypothesis in \eqref{eq:H0} whenever

-where $\tilde r_{\bt}$ is a quantile obtained by a multiplier bootstrap procedure yielding an asymptotic level $\alpha$ test which is described in detail in the following Algorithm \ref{alg:boot2}.
+where $\tilde r_{\bt}$ is a quantile obtained by a multiplier bootstrap procedure yielding an asymptotic level $\alpha$ test which is described in detail \HDB{in Algorithm \ref{alg:boot2} of the following section.}

-\begin{remark} {\rm Portmanteau type statistics have been developed by \cite{kokoszka2017inference} and \cite{rice2020tests} for (stationary) functional time series, among others, who propose a sum of squared $\mathcal L^2$-norms of estimates of the auto-covariance functions under conditional heteroscedasticity.
+\begin{remark} {\rm Portmanteau-type statistics have been developed by \cite{kokoszka2017inference} and \cite{rice2020tests} for (stationary) functional time series, among others, who propose a sum of squared $\mathcal L^2$-norms of estimates of the auto-covariance functions under conditional heteroscedasticity.
 Our approach differs from the aforementioned works with respect to several aspects.
-First, we consider multivariate time series.
+First, we consider multivariate functional time series.
 Second, we do not assume stationarity, working under the locally stationary framework instead.
 Third, we consider the maximum of the functional estimates of the Frobenius norms of the auto-covariance functions over different lags.
 Fourth, we allow the number of considered lags $s_n$ in $Q_n$ to diverge as sample size increases.
 Theorem \ref{thm:Qn} below provides a Gaussian approximation for the distribution of the statistic $Q_n$ in this case, which motivates the} bootstrap procedure in Algorithm \ref{alg:boot2}. \end{remark}